MCA Approved Engine Course (AEC 1)

 – General – Pollution, working practices and Bottled LPG installations

-Note: Operating efficiency, optimisation, fault finding, and rectification will be incorporated in each of the above topics
+Please note: Operating efficiency, optimisation, fault finding, and rectification will be incorporated in each of the above topics.

 There will be periods of planned assessment as per the assessment plan.
 In addition, assessments will be carried out on an opportunistic basis should a breakdown occur that affords the student the chance to build evidence.